 If you are admitted to one program and later decide that you would like to change to another program, you may do so, but there are some requirements.
-If you are in good standing in your current program, you may transfer departments with the approval of your adviser, department chair, and the Graduate Dean as long as the new program has granted you admission.
+If you are in good standing in your current program, you may transfer departments with the approval of your advisor, department chair, and the Dean of Graduate Studies as long as the new program has granted you admission.
 This requires an application to the new program.

 Should you wish to change departments after being dropped from a program, you must wait one semester before the new department may consider your application.
 During this waiting period, you may enroll in classes at New Mexico Tech only as a special student.
-Remember that all courses taken as a graduate student and the grades earned, even those from the department that dropped you, impact your eligibility for receiving your graduate degree.